Edward01S2/RNDRit/src/pages/home/index.md

   description: >-
     We provide support based on your business needs.
-We monitor and manage a wide range of applications, business functions, and equipment on your behalf and keep your systems safe to keep your business running.
+We monitor and manage a wide range of applications, business functions, and equipment on your behalf and keep your systems safe to ensure business uptime.
   head: Managed IT &<br>Support Solutions
   sub: Technology
 contact:
   button: Get in touch
   description: >-
-    Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt.
+    Have a new project?
+Need help with existing systems?
+We would love to hear from you!
   head: Let's work together
   sub: Contact Us
 ---